The same great concealment as our Original Belly Band, now with extra retention!

 The Belly Band is the most versatile and most comfortable method of concealed carry available.
 You can wear it in almost every situation!

 Whether you dress up for the office or go to the gym, The Belly Band can be there, totally concealed and ready!
-It's made in the USA of heavy duty elastic with a velcro closure.
+It's sewn with a heavy duty elastic with a velcro closure.
 It has two ambidextrous slots: one for an automatic pistol and one for a revolver.
 It has a 6-inch pocket which conceals important papers, cash, credit cards, as well as a slot for a spare magazine.

 It works great with medium and small frame revolvers and semi-automatic pistols!